JrVerbiest/jrverbiest.github.io/README.md

         The Research Group in Biomedical Data Sciences is affiliated with the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).

-        Involved, as a senior data engineer, in various projects:
+        Involved as a senior data engineer in:

         - [BELTRIMS](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/beltrims) (BELgian TReatment in Multiple Sclerosis).
 The national MS registry project led by the Belgian MS Study Group aims to create a centralized registry using the Health Data platform.

-        - [MS DataConnect](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ms-dataconnect-and-medemotion#:~:text=MS%20DataConnect%20was%20used%20as,of%20both%20healthcare%20and%20research.).
+        - [MS DataConnect](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ms-dataconnect-and-medemotion).
 An initiative of the University MS Center to build a multidisciplinary data infrastructure that enhances care and research for individuals with multiple sclerosis.

         - PROSPeCD.
 In collaboration with project partners KU Leuven and the University of Antwerp, this initiative aims to learn from international Population Health Management (PHM) practices and implement them in Belgium.

-        - [OHDSI (Observational Health Data Sciences and Informatics)](https://www.linkedin.com/company/ohdsi/) and [OHDSI Belgium](https://www.linkedin.com/company/ohdsi-belgium/).
+        - [OHDSI (Observational Health Data Sciences and Informatics)](https://www.ohdsi.org) and [OHDSI Belgium](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ohdsi-belgium).
 Investigating the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) adoption by disease-specific registries and identifying barriers to its implementation.

         - The application of FHIR® (Fast Healthcare Interoperability Resources) in remote patient monitoring.